Foreword (Tori Kelly EP)

-Foreword is the second extended play (EP) and debut major-label release by American singer and songwriter Tori Kelly.
-It serves as her first release after being signed to Capitol Records in September 2013.
-The EP was released on October 22, 2013, through the label.
+Foreword is the second extended play (EP) and major label debut by American singer and songwriter Tori Kelly.
+It serves as her first release after signing in September 2013.
+The EP was released on October 22, 2013, through Capitol Records.

 The EP was preceded by the single "Dear No One", which was released as iTunes' "Free Single of the Week" on October 23, 2013.
 Foreword debuted and peaked at number 16 on the US Billboard 200.

 Composition

 In September 2013, it was announced that Kelly had signed to Capitol Records, after hiring Scooter Braun as her manager.
 That same month, she announced that her major-label debut would be released in October.
 In an interview with Vibe, Kelly stated that the EP has a "double meaning", and a representation of a succession from her debut Handmade Songs by Tori Kelly (2012).
 Foreword's material was described by Elle as a mixture of pop, R&B, and soul music.
 Kelly said that every track was composed in different way; some in her bedroom, some with guitar in hand.
 Her favorite track on the EP from a writing perspective is "Paper Hearts".